OubaidM/robotics_cw1/docs/ERROR_ANALYSIS.md

 ---

 ## 🧠 Understanding the Metrics
 - **mAP50 vs mAP50–95:** The difference between these two tells us about localization quality.
 The model’s mAP50 is 0.939, but mAP50–95 is 0.758 — this drop means boxes are close but not perfectly tight.
-It’s excellent at *finding* objects but slightly less precise in *positioning* them but since it will be used for classification, it is perfectly alright.
+It’s excellent at *finding* objects but slightly less precise in *positioning* them.
+Since the system will be used for classification, this level of performance is more than sufficient.
 - **IoU (Intersection over Union):** This measures how much the predicted box overlaps with the real one.
 A perfect box has IoU = 1.0.
 As IoU thresholds rise, only very tight boxes count as correct — which is why mAP50–95 is tougher.
-- **Fine-tuning hyperparameters for higher IoU performance:** This means tweaking how the model learns — such as lowering the learning rate, increasing the box loss weight, and reducing distortion in data augmentation.
-These small adjustments help the model learn to place bounding boxes more accurately, improving performance at stricter IoU levels.
+- **Fine-tuning hyperparameters for higher IoU performance:** This means adjusting how the model learns — such as lowering the learning rate, increasing the box loss weight, and reducing distortion in data augmentation.
+These tweaks help it produce tighter, more accurate bounding boxes.

 ---